Georgetown’s first black mayor grabs national spotlight as city makes history again

 Barber didn’t stop door-to-door campaigning until the polls closed on election night.
 He said he spent time canvassing the city on foot, knocking on doors, meeting people and learning about their concerns, which ran the spectrum from potholes in roads to questions about the now-shuttered steel mill and other jobs.

-“People were concerned about how are we going to grow Georgetown, particularly jobs,” said Barber, who noted part of his vision includes tapping into nearby Mt.
-Pleasent’s growth in the technology field and partnering with them to potentially make Georgetown a tech community too.
+“People were concerned about how are we going to grow Georgetown, particularly jobs,” said Barber, who noted part of his vision includes tapping into nearby Mount Pleasant’s growth in the technology field and partnering with them to potentially make Georgetown a tech community too.

 While he has a lot of ideas about potential industry, other plans for the city include the possibilities of starting a fellowship program for high school students to introduce them to the inner workings of local government, and partnering with Habitat for Humanity.